 "The Doctor's party investigate the Daleks' central control in Bedfordshire while Barbara and Jenny's attempt to reach it are derailed when they are betrayed."

-On this day in 1965, Irwin Allen's Voyage to the Bottom of the Sea aired "The Monster from Outer Space."
-This served as the thirteenth episode to the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1965 (in the U.S.), Irwin Allen's Voyage To The Bottom Of The Sea aired "The Monster from Outer Space."
+Officially, this served as the thirteenth episode to the program's second season, and here's the plot summary from IMDB.com:

 "In 1978, the first space probe to Saturn returns and the Seaview is sent to retrieve it.
 Despite their stringent decontamination procedures an alien life form survives and, once inside, begins to take over the ship."